Inventua/nucleus-core/Documentation/Setup and Configuration/Installation.md

 9. Browse to your web site address.
 The new site wizard will appear, prompting you to set your site properties and create administrator users.

 ## Using a different database provider
+> Nucleus version 1.3 includes a database configuration step in the setup wizard, so you can configure your selected database options without editing configuration files.

-1. Create a new empty database in your database server.
+1. Create a new empty database on your database server.
 2. In your installation folder, create a new database configuration file.
 If you are setting up a production environment, the file should be named
 `databaseSettings.Production.json`{.file-name}.
 If you are setting up a development environment, name your file `databaseSettings.Development.json`{.file-name}.
 Refer to the [Configuration Files](https://www.nucleus-cms.com/configuration-files/) page for more information.